 Thankfully, Deezer's extensive catalogue, vast device support, user-friendly interface and decent non-music content lays the foundations for a service that can still rival the best.
 And there's a free tier if you want to try it first.

 Read the full review: Deezer

 Qobuz is available on lots of devices.
-There’s web player, desktop and mobile apps, plus a number of networked streaming products are also compatible with the service.
-The interface is nice to use across desktop and mobile although the curation could be better.
+There’s a web player, desktop and mobile apps, plus several networked streaming products that are also compatible with the service.
+While its ‘Carplay Online’ feature allows users to view and launch their favourite playlists and tracks directly from the integrated screen of their car.
+Overall, Qobuz’s interface is nice to use across desktop and mobile, and it has more filter options in its search engine than any other service, although the curation could be better.

-When it comes to the catalogue, Qobuz isn’t quite as pop-heavy as its closest rivals, and has some pretty major blind spots in its catalogue, but there's still a decent balance and it's worth the free trial to see if most of what you want is on there.
+When it comes to the library, Qobuz isn’t quite as pop-heavy as its closest rivals and has some pretty major blind spots in its catalogue and when building our monthly playlist of test tracks we almost inevitably find one or two are missing from Qobuz's catalogue that are easy to find on other services.
+But there’s still a decent balance and of course, it's always growing so it’s worth the free trial to see if most of what you want is on there.

-We were rather underwhelmed by the service at launch, but YouTube Music is now starting to look like it’s ready for the challenge.
-The user-interface is solid and the search function is terrific, turning up long-lost musical gems through its video vaults.
-Problem is, the quality of the competition remains an issue: Spotify and Apple Music are the mass market titans to tackle, and both already offer five-star services.
+The service rather underwhelmed us at launch, but YouTube Music is now starting to look like it’s ready for the challenge.
+The user interface is solid, and the search function is terrific, turning up long-lost musical gems through its video vaults.
+The problem is that the competition's quality remains an issue: Spotify and Apple Music are the mass market titans to tackle, and both already offer five-star services.